k-hench/three_seas_39/docs/piemap.md

 ## External pacakges

-Note that we need to drop the following entries unless you know their family:
+Note that we need to drop the following entries unless you know their family (this happens automatically within this script):

 - little_grey_guys
 - little_guys_green